leonism/Breast-Cancer/README.md

 ![table-head.png](images/table-head.png)

 Additionally, checking the last few records with the `.tail()` method will give us a complete sense of the datasets structure.
 This combination of the first and last rows provides a balanced overview, ensuring no surprises lurk at the end.
-Lets groove through the data and see what stories the top and bottom rows tell us!
+Let's groove through the data and see what stories the top and bottom rows tell us!

 ```python
 df.tail()